Q: What do the names of the different programs within the Math Circles of Chicago mean? Which program should I register for?

 Q: Do you have a summer program?

-A: We did in 2017, and we are seeking funding for 2018.
-We anticipate holding week-long middle school camps.
-Our colleagues at the Young Scholar’s Program at the University of Chicago also have a summer program for 7th to 12th graders.
+It’s worth noting that our colleagues at the Young Scholar’s Program at the University of Chicago also have a summer program for 7th to 12th graders.
 We collaborate with UChicago YSP during the school year, but their summer session is not part of Math Circles (although we still recommend it!)

 Q: Why don’t math circles meet every week?